XiaominWeng/MLS-Project/README.md

 Learn some coding things step by step, hope can be a little bit helpful.
 For this name, just guess its meaning.

 ```
-Teach one how to fish rather than giving one a fish
+Teaching one how to fish rather than giving one a fish
 ```

 *Based on Python, which is easy to start and make you focus on what you really want to do.*